Print & Share This Recipe!

 Cover and Roast:

 Cover the tray with foil and roast in the preheated oven for 35 minutes.
-The foil helps to lock in moisture and flavor as the ingredients cook together.
-Uncover and Finish Cooking: Remove the foil and continue roasting for another 10 minutes, or until the hens' skin is golden and crispy and the vegetables are tender.
-For extra crispiness, switch the oven to broil and broil for 2-3 minutes, or until the desired crispiness is achieved.
+This helps lock in moisture and allows the flavors to meld as everything cooks.
+Uncover and finish cooking: Remove the foil and roast for an additional 10 minutes, or until the hens are golden and the vegetables are tender.
+Optional Crisp Finish: For extra crispiness, switch the oven to broil for the last 2–3 minutes, keeping a close eye to avoid burning.

 4